 Every way we can!
-Our Club raises money at several special, read FUN, events, that we will now introduce you to.
+Our Club raises money at several special, read FUN, events.
+Most iclude wine.
+Not a teetotler in the group!

 But first meet Judy Lawton.
 At many small events Judy makes the rounds with raffle tickets.
 Here's the deal: whatever money is raised is split equally between the winning ticket and SISD.
 Maybe it's only $30.
 But $30 is just fine in Judy's campaign, it keeps adding up.
 And the winner is also happy!

-SISD is very versatile in its fundraising events.
-If you love wine, you'll love us.
+SISD is versatile in its fundraising events.
+If you love to have fun, you'll love us!

-You can check out these annual fundraisers by using the links below, or wait
+You can check out our annual fundraisers by using the links below, or wait

 and see them all at the end of this Membership Section.

 What do new members identify as most important for them?